 Difference in Participant Characteristics.
 It is also possible that the pandemic changed the composition of participants that enrolled in HES and HES-IE in 2020 (relative to previous years).
 Since the study used 2020 participants as the control group, the study proactively looked for any significant differences between the 2019 and 2020 participants that would violate the assumption the groups are similar (in ways beyond their pre-program consumption, which was the basis for the matching algorithm).
-The team did not find any differences in the available program data.
+The team looked at home age, home size, and consumption and did not find any differences in the available program data.
 However, it’s important to note that the study could only assess characteristics in the available data, which does not contain every customer characteristic, so it is not possible to completely rule out a violation of model assumptions.

 Model Performance Metrics